Does hi-fi gear really need to be serviced?

 Yes, all electronic equipment needs periodic maintenance.

-Pretty much everything made by humans needs some form of periodic maintenance or service, so this should come as no surprise.
-I regularly have to de-scale my coffee machine and kettle for example, but not everyone does or even knows they need to.
-Complex electronic equipment often containing hundreds of parts and operating decades past its intended design life is certainly no exception.
+Pretty much everything made by humans requires some form of periodic maintenance, such as cleaning, lubrication, adjustment, or parts replacement, so this should come as no surprise.
+Complex electronic equipment, containing hundreds of parts and often operating decades beyond its intended design life, is certainly no exception!

 Design Life

-There’s often very little maintenance information accompanying consumer-level gear like this anyway, a reflection of the nature of the equipment and its predicted lifespan.
-The extended life much of this equipment enjoys is usually well beyond its intended design life and the ongoing maintenance needs are simply not covered by any service data.
+There’s often very little longer-term maintenance information accompanying consumer-level gear like this anyway, a reflection of the nature of the equipment and its predicted lifespan.
+The extended life much of this equipment enjoys is usually well beyond its intended design life, and the ongoing maintenance needs are simply not covered by service data.

-Keeping these pieces running requires experience and an understanding of how equipment ages.
-Many of these service procedures and techniques have been developed by Liquid Audio and other professionals in this space, over many years.
-I use service procedures, parts, lubricants etc that manufacturers didn’t disclose or that have become superseded.
-I’ve had to reverse-engineer these or develop solutions, as required.
+Keeping equipment running requires experience and an understanding of how equipment ages.
+Many service procedures and techniques have been developed by Liquid Audio and other professionals.
+I use service procedures, parts, lubricants, etc, that manufacturers didn’t disclose or that have become superseded.
+I’ve had to reverse-engineer and develop solutions, as required.
+Some of them are unique to Liquid Audio, and I regularly have people try to steal these trade secrets!

 Magic Smoke

-Having established that all hi-fi equipment needs maintenance, it may be intuitive that the more complex it is, the more maintenance it needs.
+Having established that all hi-fi equipment needs maintenance, it may be intuitive that the more complex the equipment is, the more maintenance it typically needs.
 Turntables and cassette decks are generally the most maintenance-intensive, followed by amplifiers, CD players, tuners, preamps and then things without knobs, like DACs, roughly in that order.

 I’ve written more about how and why electronic equipment needs periodic maintenance here and here.
 Periodic maintenance reduces the likelihood and potential severity of equipment failure and dramatically improves its performance.
 Whatever you do, just have the work done by someone competent.
 Your equipment will eventually fail if you don’t maintain it.

 * When magic smoke is released from an electronic part, that part is broken forever.
-Magic smoke cannot be ‘re-installed’, only new components containing their factory original magic smoke perform to specification.
+Magic smoke cannot be ‘re-instated’, only new components containing their factory original magic smoke perform to specification.

 Discover more from LiQUiD AUDiO